 Memorable Manitobans: Peter Douglas Lyall (1878-1945)

-Born at Montreal, Quebec on 15 September 1876, son of Peter Lyall (1841-1912) and Christina Simpson Shearer Oman (1843-1919), he attended Montreal public schools and Fettee College before beginning work as a general contractor.
-Coming to Manitoba, he was President of North West Quarries at Garson and Vice-President of Lyall-Mitchell Company in partnership with George A. Mitchell.
-On 12 June 1896, he married Iday May Johnson and they had, as of 1913, a daughter, Christina Maud Lyall.
+Born at Montreal, Quebec on 15 September 1878, son of Peter Lyall (1841-1912) and Christina Simpson Shearer Oman (1843-1919), he attended Montreal public schools and Fettee College before beginning work as a general contractor.
+Coming to Manitoba, he was President of North West Quarries at Garson and Vice-President of construction firm of Lyall-Mitchell Company in partnership with George A. Mitchell.
+On 12 June 1896, he married Iday May Johnson (?-?) and they had, as of 1913, a daughter, Christina Maud Lyall (?-?).
 He was a member of the Manitoba Club, St. Charles Country Club, Carleton Club, and Augustine Presbyterian Church, and served as President of the Manitoba Curling Association (1909-1910) and St. Charles Country Club (1914).
 He later returned to Montreal and died there on 7 May 1945.

 “Genial head of Manitoba Curling Association,” Manitoba Free Press, 5 February 1910, page 19.